 - Buda Castle: former residence of the kings of Hungary.

 - Chain Bridge: the most emblematic bridge of the city.

-- Gellert Baths: one of the main spas in the city of Budapest.
+- Gellert Baths: one of the main spas of the city of Budapest.
 If the outside attracts your attention, the inside is even better and one of the essential places to visit during your trip.

-- Varhegy**: another hill located on the Buda bank of the river with spectacular medieval scenery.
+- Varhegy: another hill located on the Buda bank of the river with spectacular medieval landscapes.
 Also worth a visit both for its views and for its surroundings full of cobblestone streets and historical monuments.

 - Spiced cottage cheese cream